AISViz/AISdb/readme.rst

 Installing from Source
 ----------------------

-Build package wheels using the included docker environment:
+Build wheel files using the included docker environment.
+By default, wheels will be built for python versions 3.7, 3.8, 3.9, and 3.10 using the manylinux2014_x86_64 target.
+Resulting wheel files will be output to ./target/wheels/

 .. code-block:: sh